bujingyi/latex-book-template/README.md

 # LaTex Book Template
-My first book is going to be published at the end of this year
+My first book will be published at the end of this year